 “It’s unprecedented that it’s been verified and disclosed,” he said.
 “We don’t know that it hasn’t been going on forever everywhere.
-I’m sure [the Russians are] hacking every party everywhere around the world.
+The assumption is that every government is doing it.”

-The reports said the agencies found spear-phishing campaigns dropped near-undetectable malware into the computer systems of government organizations, critical infrastructure entities, think tanks, universities, political organizations and corporations.
+The reports said the agencies found that spear-phishing campaigns dropped near-undetectable malware into the computer systems of government organizations, critical infrastructure entities, think tanks, universities, political organizations and corporations.
 The ultimate goal: information theft.

 The agencies also found that Russian operatives launched ongoing cyberattacks against other, unnamed countries.